Best Business Debt Consolidation Loans in 2025

 • Fees: On a term loan, some lenders may charge an origination fee.
 In contrast, with a business line of credit, you may face a draw fee or monthly maintenance fee.
 Compare fees to make sure you’re getting the biggest bang for your buck.

-• Loan terms: Longer loan terms typically mean lower monthly payments, but you’ll likely pay more in total interest charges.
+• Loan terms: Longer loan terms typically mean lower monthly payments, but you’ll likely pay more in total interest charges over the life of the loan.
 Shorter loan terms, on the other hand, can help you save on interest, but your monthly payment will probably be higher.
 As a general rule, it makes sense to pick the shortest loan term where you can comfortably afford the monthly payment.

 • Funding time: Some lenders offer quick business loans and can have the funds in your account as soon as the same business day.
 Others may take a few days after your application has been accepted to release the funds.
 Decide how soon you need the funds before making your decision.